Vyral/mark-adams/_posts/2023-05-24-celebrating-our-pets-and-community-highlights-from-our-recent-pack-walk-event.md

 {% include excerpt.html %}

-Today, we’re very excited to share some of the highlights of our recent April events.
+Today, we’re very excited to share some of the highlights of our recent events.
 We had such a blast meeting new people and their dogs.
 Therefore, we wanted to take some time to share some of our favorite moments with you in the video above.&nbsp;

 We love to support local animal causes by organizing pack walks, pet food drives, and more.
 In April, we hosted a pack walk at Dogwood Dell, sponsored the Doggone 5K, 3K, and 1K events at the Pole Green Park, and supported the Richmond Animal League at the 2023 Woofstock event.&nbsp;**Giving back to the community is an important part of our real estate service, and we love to be able to support our furry friends.**